ministryofjustice/security-guidance/docs/passwords.md

 **Note:** This section applies to passwords only, not PINs.

-The MoJ password guidance follows [NCSC guidance](https://www.ncsc.gov.uk/guidance/using-passwords-protect-your-data).
+The password guidance follows [NCSC guidance](https://www.ncsc.gov.uk/guidance/using-passwords-protect-your-data).
 The NCSC recommends a [simpler](https://www.ncsc.gov.uk/guidance/password-guidance-simplifying-your-approach) approach to passwords.
 Some agencies or bodies might have specific requirements or variations.
 Check your team Intranet or ask your Line Manager for more information.

 Follow the [CyberAware advice](https://www.cyberaware.gov.uk/passwords) to generate your passwords.
 Always use a separate and unique password for each account or service.